Irishbecky91/TheWaggingTailor/README.md

 </dl>

 ### Existing Features
-- **Search bar** - This feature is user to find items on the site, matching the queries keywords to the items name or description.
-These results are shown in the products page with an indicator of how many items were found using the keyword(s).
+- **Search bar** - This feature is used to find items on the site, matching the query's keywords to the item's name or description.
+These results are shown on the products page with an indicator of how many items were found using the keyword(s).
 - **Shopping Bag Icon** - This feature shows the user the current total cost of the items in the shopping bag, including shipping.
 - **Back-to-Top Button** - This feature is only available on certain pages and will bring the user back to the top of the page when clicked.
 - **Query Form** - This feature allows the user to contact the store owner to ask a question, as well as request a quote.
 It includes a picture upload feature to help with queries and quotes.
-- **Category Buttons** - This feature is a selections of buttons which filters the selection of products by the user's desired categories.
+- **Category Buttons** - This feature is a selection of buttons which filters the selection of products by the user's desired categories.
 - **Sort-By Selector** - This feature is a selector box whose selections sort the product list by name, category, rating and price in both ascending and descending order.
 - **Size Selector And Guide** - This feature only appears when the item has size options available.
 If the item has sizes, a selector box appears with a list of sizes.
-Underneath the product information, a sizing guide and measurement instruction image also appears for the users convenience.
+Underneath the product information, a sizing guide and measurement instruction image also appears for the user's convenience.
 - **Increment/Decrement Quantity Buttons** - This feature is visible in the product info and shopping bag pages.
-It allows the user to cick a button to update the item quantity instead of typing it in manually.
+It allows the user to click a button to update the item quantity instead of typing it in manually.
 - **Success Message - Add A Product** - This feature appears each time the user adds an item to the shopping bag.
 It details the current shopping bag items, including quantity, sizes, names and images, as well as how much the user still  needs to spend to qualify for free shipping.
 - **Update/Delete Buttons** - This feature is shown across the site.
-Examples are on the items in the shopping bag, on the pet profiles in the users profile, and on the products when logged in a a superuser.
+Examples are on the items in the shopping bag, on the pet profiles in the user's profile, and the products page when logged in as a superuser.
 - **Checkout Form** - This feature allows the user to enter payment details, allowing them to purchase the items in their shopping bag.
 The form has required fields ensuring the user has all relevant fields filled in correctly before purchasing.
 - **Order Confirmation** - This feature is shown after a purchase is made.
 It details the items purchased, their sizes, prices and quantity.
-It also lists the details provided in the checkout page as the shipping address.
-A similar page is shown throught the profile page showing each previous order's confirmation details.
+It also lists the details provided on the checkout page as the shipping address.
+A similar page is shown through the profile page showing each previous order's confirmation details.
 - **Pet Profile** - This feature displays a profile for each of the user's pets, including their measurements to assist with purchases.
 The profiles display the pet name, gender, breed, measurements and an image.
 A placeholder image is available if none is provided.
 - **Add a pet form** - This feature allows the user to add profiles for each of their pets, including their name, gender, breed, measurements and an image.
 Each form filled adds a new 'pet profile' to the user's profile page.
 - **Add/Edit Product Form** - This feature allows the site admin to add or edit a product on the site.
 If editing, all fields are populated for the admin to edit.
 If adding a product, a blank form is provided.
 The admin can add if sizes are available, a price, a title, a description, and an image.
 If no image is provided, a placeholder will be used instead.